He's Probably Dead

 SAP Strategic Enterprise Management or SAP SEM

-I decided to invest in myself and got certified as a SAP SEM (Straegic Enterprise Management) Consultant and did further training with SEM BCS (Business Consolidation) and EC-CS (Enterprise Controlling), finally circling back to the finance part of my skillset.
-One of my first projects was as a SEM BCS consultant for the government of catalunya, which was conducted in Catalan.
+I decided to invest in myself and got certified as a SAP SEM (Strategic Enterprise Management) Consultant and did further training with SEM BCS (Business Consolidation) and EC-CS (Enterprise Controlling), finally circling back to the finance part of my skillset.
+One of my first projects was as a SEM BCS consultant for the government of Catalunya, which was conducted in Catalan.
 Fortunately, math is math and it all worked.

-After many and varied projects, I was hired by SAP Spain as a Senior Program Manager for MRO and then by SAP MENA (Dubai) as a Senor Program Manager for the Saudia Airlines implementation.
+After many and varied projects, I was hired by SAP Spain as a Senior Program Manager for MRO and then by SAP MENA (Dubai) as a Senior Program Manager for the Saudia Airlines implementation.
 Shortly after my arrival in SAP MENA in Dubai, they said, we want you to be something called an Industry Principle.
 So, I found myself back in a sales role while wearing a delivery hat with a sales quota of about $4.5 million a year of net new license sales.

 SAP, being the training institution it is, proceeded to send me to yet more Sales and Pre-Sales training as well as Value Engineering.
 Got to love working at SAP.